tomraj007/Customer-Management-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.

+# System Dependency
+Make sure your system have these version

+`Angular CLI: 17.3.11`
+`Node: 20.11.0`
+`Package Manager: npm 10.2.4`

+# To Run In your local syatem

+Pull using any git hub or git bash from git. and run cmd `npm install` then run cmd `ng serve`

+## Check the Customer App

+after running ng serve and taking default port `http://localhost:4200/` login page appears :
+`Username`: `admin`
+`password`: `admin`

+You will enter Customer List Table: on click on the table row you will go to corresponding user details page similarly you can add ,edit and delete customers.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding